- This very popular book looks at the relationships between success, failure, and improvement.

 - The book has many insights that can be applied to project management, and at the RRP represents great value for money.

 - I recommend it wholeheartedly to project management professionals, and in fact anyone who wants to improve their approach to life generally.

 |Full title:||Black Box Thinking: Marginal Gains and the Secrets of High Performance|

 |Publisher:||John Murray, 2015|

-If you’re coming to the end of a project and you want to make sure that your organisation learns from its delivery experience but you’re not sure how, then Pragmatic PMO can help.
-Why not take a look at our “Learn lessons from your project” service, and if that looks interesting, schedule a free 30-minute consultation to discuss how we can help you?
+Are coming to the end of a project?
+Do you want to make sure that your organisation learns from its delivery experience but you’re not sure how?
+Pragmatic PMO can help.
+Why not take a look at our “Learn lessons from your project” service?
+If that looks interesting, why not schedule a free 30-minute consultation to discuss how we can help you?